xuanyan-WHU/website/content/en/authors/admin/_index.md

 title:
 ---

-Xuanyan Chen is a first year PhD student of transportation and time geography at the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing(LIESMARS), Wuhan University.
-His research interests include spatial data mining, transportation big data analysis, urban space usage and Spatio-temporal analysis.
-Before he joined in LIESMARS, he worked in AutoNavi, Alibaba Group as a geospatial data engineer, in charge of data check and ADAS.
+Xuanyan Chen is a second year Eng.D. student in State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing(LIESMARS), Wuhan University.
+His research interests include spatiotemporal data mining, geocomputational social science, human mobility, and time geography.
+Before joining in LIESMARS, he worked in AutoNavi, Alibaba Group as a geospatial data engineer, in charge of data quality control and ADAS.

 Contact me for the resumé.